-Subchapter E, Child/Caregiver Ratios and Group Sizes Division 3, Ratios for Field Trips September 2010 to assist in the evacuation and supervision of children in case of an accident or breakdown.
+Subchapter E, Child/Caregiver Ratios and Group Sizes

+Division 3, Ratios for Field Trips

+September 2010

 You must comply with classroom child/caregiver ratios when transporting children.
 The driver may be counted in this ratio if the driver meets caregiver qualifications.
 [Medium-High]